cobbzilla/mobiletto/README.md

     async read (path, callback, endCallback = null)

     // Write a file
-    // readFunc returns the data you want to write async write (path, readFunc)
+    // driver must be able to handle a generator or a stream async write (path, generatorOrReadableStream)

     // Remove a file, or recursively delete a directory async remove (path, recursive = false, quiet = false)